-Learning how to write a children’s book requires an understanding of vocabulary, word count, page count, reading levels, and how to fit text with illustration in a way that’s engaging and well paced.
+Learning how to write a children’s book requires an understanding of vocabulary, word count, page count, reading levels, and so much more.
+The best picture books for toddlers or preschoolers also have the illustrations align with the text in a way that’s engaging and well paced.

 Here are the 7 steps to writing a book for children.

 My Guide: How to Write a Children’s Book

 - Start the storyboard process

 - Write your draft

 - Find a book editor

 - Types of children’s books

 If you have children’s book ideas, it’s time to narrow your focus and read as many books about that topic as you can.
 You will quickly discover there are so many different children’s book writing styles.
 Research is your friend.

 RELATED: 8 Tips on How to Read More as a Mom